slimphp/Slim-Website/docs/concepts/middleware.md

 title: Middleware
 ---

+You can run code _before_ and _after_ your Slim application to manipulate the Request and Response objects as you see fit.
+This is called _middleware_.
+Why would you want to do this?
+Perhaps you want to protect your app from cross-site request forgery.
+Maybe you want to authenticate requests before your app runs.
+Middleware is perfect for these scenarios.

 ## What is middleware?

-A middleware is a _callable_ that accepts three arguments:
+Technically speaking, a middleware is a _callable_ that accepts three arguments:

-1. `\Psr\Http\Message\RequestInterface` - The request object
+1. `\Psr\Http\Message\ServerRequestInterface` - The PSR7 request object
-2. `\Psr\Http\Message\ResponseInterface` - The response object
+2. `\Psr\Http\Message\ResponseInterface` - The PSR7 response object
 3. `callable` - The next middleware callable

 It can do whatever is appropriate with these objects.
 The only hard requirement is that a middleware **MUST** return an instance of `\Psr\Http\Message\ResponseInterface`.
-Each middleware **MAY** invoke the next middleware and pass it Request and Response objects as arguments.
+Each middleware **SHOULD** invoke the next middleware and pass it Request and Response objects as arguments.

 ## How does middleware work?

 Different frameworks use middleware differently.
 Slim adds middleware as concentric layers surrounding your core application.
 Each new middleware layer surrounds any existing middleware layers.
 The concentric structure expands outwardly as additional middleware layers are added.

 When you run the Slim application, the Request and Response objects traverse the middleware structure from the outside in.
 They first enter the outer-most middleware, then the next outer-most middleware, (and so on), until they ultimately arrive at the Slim application itself.
 After the Slim application dispatches the appropriate route, the resultant Response object exits the Slim application and traverses the middleware structure from the inside out.
 Ultimately, a final Response object exits the outer-most middleware, is serialized into a raw HTTP response, and is returned to the HTTP client.
-Here's a diagram that hopefully illustrates the middleware process flow:
+Here's a diagram that illustrates the middleware process flow:

 <div style="padding: 2em 0; text-align: center">
     <img src="/docs/images/middleware.png" alt="Middleware architecture" style="max-width: 80%;"/>